quantumphysicist/DataAnalyst-Nanodegree/Ford-GoBike-Trip-Data-Analysis/readme.md

 ----------------------------

 N.B.
-The instructions provided for creating a slideshow no longer work.
+The original instructions provided by udacity for creating a slideshow no longer work.
 The following should be used instead:
 ```
 jupyter nbconvert slidedeck.ipynb --to slides --no-prompt --TemplateExporter.exclude_input=True --ServePostProcessor.port=8001 --post serve